-The FHA home mortgage program is great home loan for Lakeland Florida home buyers looking to purchase in 2015.
-The FHA still requires only 3.5% for a down payment which is perfect for buyers that have little savings for down payment.
-It’s tough for most entry level buyers to come up with the 10% or 20% down payment required by other loan programs.
+The FHA home mortgage program is a great home loan for Lakeland Florida home buyers looking to purchase in 2020.
+The FHA still requires only 3.5% for a down payment which is perfect for buyers that have little savings for a down payment.
+It’s tough for most entry-level buyers to come up with the 10% or 20% down payment required by other loan programs.
 Below we will discuss some important factors to determine if the FHA mortgage program is right for you.

-First you need to understand that FHA does not actually make loans.
+First, you need to understand that FHA does not actually make loans.
 Instead, FHA (Federal Housing Administration )insures or backs the loans made by lenders and approved banks here in Lakeland FL.
-This means if the homeowner defaults, the FHA will cover most the losses for the bank or lender.
-The FHA program allows some of the most easiest lending standards in the market for 2015.
-The program is a great fit for first-time buyers, those with small down payments and those with less than-perfect credit.
+This means if the homeowner defaults, the FHA will cover most of the losses for the bank or lender.
+The FHA program allows some of the easiest lending standards in the market today.
+The program is a great fit for first-time buyers, those with small down payments and those with less-than-perfect credit.
 The FHA is also not a product for everyone and not all lenders offer FHA loans.
 Here’s a look at the pros and cons of FHA insured loans:

 First the Pros of the FHA Program in Lakeland FL: